Best Value Faucets

 Barely years old, In2aqua is a German company that has successfully grown a robust market in both Europe and North America with advanced technology luxury faucets that are well designed, reasonably priced, and protected by what we believe is North America's best faucet warranty.

-The company has developed its own superior cartridge using diamond-like carbon-coated discs and a rigid mounting technology to produce cartridges with a projected lifespan of several generations in ordinary household use.
+The company has developed an innovative cartridge using diamond-like carbon-coated discs and a rigid mounting technology to produce cartridges with a projected lifespan of several generations in ordinary household use.

 Diamond-Like Carbon

-Diamond-Like Carbon (DLC) is one of the hardest materials known to man.
-It has many of the properties of diamond, including resistance to wear, low friction, and chemical inertness.
+Diamond-like carbon (DLC), as its name suggests, is one of the hardest materials known to man.
+It has many of the properties of diamonds, including resistance to wear, low friction, and chemical inertness – hence, "diamond like."

 In its various forms, DLC can be deposited using thin-film physical vapor deposition ( onto nearly all metals, silicon, glass, ceramics, and plastics to make them harder, slicker, and more resistant to wear.

-Deposition on the ceramic discs of an In2aqua PVD+ cartridge makes the discs many times less likely to wear than uncoated discs and slippery enough to operate smoothly without lubricant.
+Deposition on the ceramic discs of In2aqua PVD+ valvecartridges makes the discs many times less likely to wear than uncoated discs and slippery enough to operate smoothly without lubrication.

 As a coating on drill bits, it greatly extends the life of the tool, and on dies and molds, it allows them to release molded products with less binding.